LUSH promotes healthy ingredients but really has harsh chemicals

 Lush COALFACE contains SLS and EDTA

-LUSH knows SLS is not a great ingredient, admitting on their website "We have recently begun to replace sodium lauryl sulphate with a milder surfactant..."
+LUSH knows SLS is not a great ingredient, admitting on their website "We have recently begun to replace sodium lauryl sulfate with a milder surfactant..."
 But they're still using it in COALFACE facial soaps.
-And their shampoo bars, with it being the first ingredient listed ... my goodness!
-That could mean it's being used well above the recommended 1% maximum concentration level.
+And their shampoo bars list it as the first ingredient, so the highest concentration.

 EDTA.
 LUSH puts EDTA into nearly everything including their "shower soap" blends.